cloudflare/cloudflare-docs/content/cloudflare-for-saas/security/waf-for-saas/managed-rulesets.md

 1. Outline `security_tag` buckets.
 These are fully customizable with no strict limit on quantity.
 For example, you can set `security_tag` to `low`,`medium`, and `high` as a default, with one tag per custom hostname.

-2. If you have not already done so, [associate your custom metadata to custom hostnames](/cloudflare-for-saas/security/waf-for-saas#step-1---associate-custom-metadata-to-a-custom-hostname)by including the `security_tag`in the custom metadata associated with the custom hostname.
+2. If you have not already done so, [associate your custom metadata to custom hostnames](/cloudflare-for-saas/security/waf-for-saas#step-1---associate-custom-metadata-to-a-custom-hostname) by including the `security_tag`in the custom metadata associated with the custom hostname.
 The JSON blob associated with the custom hostname is fully customizable.

 {{<Aside type="note">}}